 top of page

-In the Dominican town of Cabarete, bachata music is a way of life far removed from the sleek dance halls that it has occupied overseas.
+In the Dominican town of Cabarete, bachata is a way of life far from the dance halls that it has occupied overseas.
 With a snapshot of four musical children, each confronting an existential challenge, Agridulce shows how music guides their journey of self discovery.

-Generations collide, and the children search for balance in a world shaped by gender divides, migration and cycles of marginalization.
-Along the way, they’re mentored by teachers of a music school devoted to bachata, the once denigrated music that has become the Dominican Republic’s primary cultural export.
+Generations collide, and the children search for balance in a world troubled by conflict, migration and cycles of marginalization.
+Along the way, they’re mentored by teachers of a school devoted to bachata, the once denigrated music that has become the Dominican Republic’s primary cultural export.

 With five years of filming, director Frank Pavich (Jodorowsky’s Dune, Cannes 2013) intimately captures pivotal moments of the children’s coming of age.